evelynharthbrooke/Taliyah/README.md

 really nice utility to manage and install multiple Node.js versions! **Note**: You may need Xcode and Xcode's tools for certain Homebrew features but I am not 100% sure on this.
 However, Xcode's comandline tools include Apple's version of git (currently at version 2.17.1).
-I'm not sure if git is already included in macOS without the dev tools but its useful to install the Xcode tools just in case, so I recommend installing them.
+I'm not sure if git is already included in macOS without the dev tools, but installing the tools are pretty useful for other development purposes, so go ahead and install them.

 ```bash
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"